 The figures given in this standard are meant only for illustration and should not be considered as suggestive of any standard design.

-In revising this standard, considerable assistance has been derived from the information provided by Agricultural Machinery Manufacturers Association, Pune, India
+In revision of this standard, considerable assistance has been derived from the information provided by Agricultural Machinery Manufacturers Association, Pune, India

-The composition of the committee responsible for the formulation of this standard is given in Annex A.
+The composition of the Committee responsible for the formulation of this standard is given in Annex B.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test, or analysis shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding of numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.